-Gabriela Gamiz joins us as the first Director for Community Engagement at HMC.
+Gabriela Gamiz joins us as the first director for community engagement at Harvey Mudd.

-Gabriela brings to the position a wealth of experience working with area K–12 schools, an understanding of HMC community and much creativity and energy.
-She served as the first administrator of the HMC Homework Hotline, a free, over-the-phone, tutoring service for fourth through 12th graders.
-Gabriela previously served as the Associate Director and then Director of the HMC Upward Bound program’s Math and Science Center.
+Gabriela brings to the position a wealth of experience working with area K–12 schools, an understanding of Harvey Mudd College community and much creativity and energy.
+She served as the first administrator of the Harvey Mudd Homework Hotline, a free, over-the-phone, tutoring service for fourth through 12th graders.
+Gabriela previously served as the associate director and then director of the Harvey Mudd College Upward Bound program’s Math and Science Center.

-Prior to HMC, Gamiz was the Project Director for a Title V grant to develop Hispanic-serving institutions in the Riverside Community College District, where she also served as an Adjunct Professor of Education.
+Prior to Harvey Mudd, Gamiz was the project director for a Title V grant to develop Hispanic-serving institutions in the Riverside Community College District, where she also served as an adjunct professor of education.